lucian-xinitrc/Arch0Bot/README.md

 The bots's primary function is to handle conversations and manage discord servers.

 ## $ languages used
-The website was built using the following technologies:
+The bot was built using the following technologies:

 ![Python, Vim](https://skillicons.dev/icons?i=python,vim)